 1. Bosch

-For conventional and blended filters, Bosch offers perhaps the best oil filter on the market.
-Their filters offer a sturdy and thick blended filter element with a high glass content and the capacity to hold up to 14 grams of dirt.
-They are strong, reliable, and fit well with most Asian and European vehicles.
+For conventional and blended filters, BOSCH arguably offers the best oil filter on the market.
+Its product is made with a sturdy and thick blended filter element with a high glass content and the capacity to hold up to 14 grams of dirt.
+They are strong, reliable, and compatible with most Asian and European vehicles.

 2. Mann-Filter

-Mann-Filter focuses on high-performance and incredible durability.
-Their filters feature return stop and bypass valves and the filter elements have been specifically designed for modern engines.
-They offer a wide variety and claim to be the safest option and the trucker’s choice of oil filter.
+Mann-Filter focuses on high-performance and outstanding durability.
+The brand’s filters feature anti-drainback and bypass valves, and the elements have been specifically designed for modern engines.
+They offer a wide variety and claim to be the safest option and the trucker’s choice for oil filters.

 3. Mahle Original

 Mahle has some very interesting options for those looking for a new aftermarket oil filter.
-As well as selling premium-quality oil filters with fully synthetic elements, these also have the cheaper, and more eco-friendly, option of replacing only the element itself rather than the housing, an ‘oil filter cartridge’ as they call it.
+As well as selling premium-quality components with fully synthetic elements, the brand also offers a cheaper and more eco-friendly option of replacing only the element itself rather than the housing.
+This product is known as an oil filter cartridge.

 4. K&N